yohanan408/socioeconomic-hypertension-mediators/README.md

 ### 🚨 1.
 The Problem

 Cardiovascular disease remains the leading cause of mortality worldwide, and its burden falls disproportionately on lower-income populations.
-This socio-economic "health gap" is well-documented, but the **operational question** for public health agencies is not *whether* the gap exists. it is *how* to intervene.
+This socio-economic "health gap" is well-documented, but the **operational question** for public health agencies is not *whether* the gap exists.
+It is *how* to intervene.

 Given a limited budget measured in millions of dollars, a health ministry must decide: